kunal-talwar/draft-wang-ppm-differential-privacy/draft-wang-ppm-differential-privacy.md

 Many applications require aggregating histograms in which each Client submits a bit vector with exactly one bit set, also known as, "one-hot vector".
-We describe two policies that achieve `(EPSILON, DELTA)`-DP on this use case: one which uses only a Client-DP mechanism and targets the OAMC trust model, and another which uses only an Aggregator-DP mechanism and targets the more stringent OAOC trust model.
+We describe two policies that achieve `(EPSILON, DELTA)`-DP on this use case: one which uses only a Client randomization mechanism and targets the OAMC trust model, and another which uses only an Aggregator randomization mechanism and targets the more stringent OAOC trust model.
 We will then compare the utility of both policies in different settings of `EPSILON` and `DELTA`, which can be tuned to provide different levels of DP guarantee.

-### Prio3MultiHotHistogram with Client-DP
+### Prio3MultiHotHistogram with Client Randomization

 > JC: For robustness, currently we will use a private VDAF
 > `Prio3MultiHotHistogram` discussed in
 > https://github.com/cfrg/draft-irtf-cfrg-vdaf/issues/287, that supports
 > checking for bounded number of 1s after the one-hot vector goes through
-> randomized response Client-DP.
+> randomized response on Client.
 We will need to update VDAF draft to specify
 > the validity circuit.

-Client-DP allows Clients to protect their privacy by adding noise to their measurements directly, as described in {{levels}}.
+Client randomization allows Clients to protect their privacy by adding noise to their measurements directly, as described in {{levels}}.
 Analyses ({{FMT20}} and
-{{FMT22}}) have shown that, under OAMC trust model, we get good `(EPSILON, DELTA)`-DP, by aggregating noisy Clients' measurements with Client-DP.
-In this policy, we will describe how to achieve `(EPSILON, DELTA)`-DP, with binary randomized response Client-DP mechanism, along with `Prio3MultiHotHistogram` VDAF for robustness considerations.
+{{FMT22}}) have shown that, under OAMC trust model, we get good `(EPSILON, DELTA)`-DP, by aggregating noisy Clients' measurements with Client randomization.
+In this policy, we will describe how to achieve `(EPSILON, DELTA)`-DP, with each Client using binary randomized response mechanism, along with `Prio3MultiHotHistogram` VDAF for robustness considerations.

-#### Client-DP Mechanism
+#### Client Randomization Mechanism

-The Client-DP we will use here is the binary randomized response mechanism described in {{rr}}, which is initialized with a `EPSILON_0` parameter.
-We get `(EPSILON, DELTA)`-DP in the aggregate result, as long as there are at least `batch_size` number of honest Clients, each of which adds the randomized response Client-DP to its measurement, and contributes the noisy measurement to the batch.
+The Client randomization we will use here is the binary randomized response mechanism described in {{rr}}, which is initialized with a `EPSILON_0` parameter.
+We get `(EPSILON, DELTA)`-DP in the aggregate result, as long as there are at least `batch_size` number of honest Clients, each of which applies randomized response to its measurement, and contributes the noisy measurement to the batch.
 The `(EPSILON, DELTA)`-DP degrades gracefully as the number of honest Clients decreases, i.e., we can still achieve `(EPSILON', DELTA)`-DP, where `EPSILON'` is larger than `EPSILON`.